Taimur-Shabbir/taimur-shabbir.github.io/_pages/about.md

 My data analyst experience is in the consumer goods (at Coca Cola European Partners) and healthcare/manufacturing industries, although I am more interested in customer-centric and marketing analytics ([you can read my thoughts regarding this at my blog](https://medium.com/@alitaimurshabbir)).
 I also have non-data oriented experience in consulting and financial services through various internships, across the United Kingdom (London), United Arab Emirates (Dubai) and Pakistan

-Outside of work, my interest include training, books (sci-fi, fantasy and horror + non-fiction), cycling and video games.
+Outside of work, my interests include training, reading (sci-fi, fantasy and horror + non-fiction), cycling and video games.
 I also consider myself somewhat of a film connoisseur.

 I'm actively looking for data roles in Berlin so please feel free to explore my portfolio and reach out with any questions or comments.